NOMADIC BACKPACKER

 I rarely take organised walking tours, free or otherwise.
 I think I have done only 4 or 5 of them, no more.

-The sights listed here are based on my wanderings during my 13-night stay in San Jose which have been collated to give you an idea of what you could do in San José if you had a few hours to spare, on your way to somewhere else, which is what most of the other travellers seem to see San José as.
+The sights listed here are based on my wanderings during my 13-night stay in San Jose which have been collated to give you an idea of some of the top things to see and do in San José in one day or even just a few hours.

 San José officially unveiled its brand "SJO¡VIVE!" in 2018 to attract Ticos and foreigners to Costa Rica’s capital, instead of just being a place to change buses.